 As far as decorations go, it’s up to you if you want to put down a table cloth or leave it bare.
 If you are using table cloths throughout the shower (i.e. on food and drink tables), we suggest doing the same for the gift display table.
 If your tables are ornate as is, feel free to skip the extra step.

-We also like the idea of displaying a ‘Cards & Gifts’ sign on the table for some added flair!
+MODERN MOH TIP: Display our ‘Cards & Gifts’ sign on the table for some added flair!

 Extra Display Bridal Shower Tips